-Valid up to the next review date of the Qualification Pack
+\ Valid up to the next review date of the Qualification Pack

-Authorised Signatory (Beauty & Wellness Sector Skill Council)
+Chairperson (Beauty & Wellness Sector Skill Council)

-Acknowledgements -
+-Acknowledgement

-Beauty & Wellness Sector Skills Council (B&WSSC) would like to express its gratitude to all the individuals and institutions who contributed in different ways towards the preparation of this "Participant Handbook".
-Without their contribution it could not have been completed.
-Special thanks are extended to those who collaborated in the preparation of its different modules.
-Sincere appreciation is also extended to all who provided peer review for these modules.

-The preparation of this handbook would not have been possible without the Industry's support.
-Industry feedback has been extremely encouraging from inception to conclusion and it is with their input that we have tried to bridge the skill gaps existing today in the industry.
+Beauty & Wellness Sector Skill Council would like to express their gratitude to all the individuals and organizations who have contributed in the preparation of this trainee manual.
+Special thanks are extended to the persons who collaborated in the preparation of the different modules.
+Sincere appreciation is also extended to all who have provided subject matter and review for the individual modules.
+The preparation of this manual would not have been possible without the support of the Wellness Industry.
+The Industry feedback has been extremely encouraging from incep on to conclusion & it is with their inputs that we have tried to bridge the skill gaps existing today in the industry.